 Nice to (meet) you.
 My name is Eri.
 I am writing this post.

-Maybe you need to practice yoga to ground yourself or just need to stretch every part of your body like a self-massage.
+In this coldest time in Kyoto, Maybe you need to practice yoga to ground yourself or just need to stretch every part of your body.
 Let's practice together!

 The studio is not so big, it can hold about 10 to 12 people.
 It's underground, quiet and cozy.
 We have a beautiful vegan café right beside Kamo river on top of this studio.

-You can also enjoy good coffee and breakfast with a beautiful view after your yoga class.
+You can also enjoy good coffee and breakfast with a beautiful view after your yoga class!
+I work there too!

 ￥100 OFF for breakfast menu at our vegan cafe Veg Out (upstairs of the studio) after this morning yoga class.